Globalization of perturbative Chern-Simons theory on the moduli space of flat connections in the BV formalism: The global partition function

 \subsection{Correcting $\ul{Z}$ to a global object.
 Definition of $Z^\mr{glob}$.}

-\footnote{Main statements of this section are a Chern-Simons counterpart of Theorem 6.1 in \cite{Bonechi2012}.} Throughout this subsection we are assuming 1-extended smoothness. \begin{thm} $\ul{Z}$ can be modified by a BV-exact term (pointwise on the moduli space) to a global object.
+\footnote{Main statements of this section are a Chern-Simons counterpart of Theorem 6.1 in \cite{Bonechi2012}.} \begin{thm} $\ul{Z}$ can be modified by a BV-exact term (pointwise on the moduli space) to a global object.
 I.e., there exists a degree $-1$ element $\rho\in \Gamma(\M',\mr{Dens}^{\frac12,\mr{formal}}(H^\bt_{A}[1]))$ such that

 satisfies

 \end{thm}